-To remove the existing processor
+To remove an existing processor

 - 1. Turn off the computer and unplug all power cords.
 Take suitable anti-static precautions and remove the system cover. - 2.
 If the system was in use just before starting this procedure, the processor may be hot, wait until it cools. - 3.
-If there are any expansion cards fitted that obstruct access to the processor, you may have to remove them. - 4.
+It may be necessary to remove any expansion cards that obstruct access to the processor. - 4.
+(Processor 2 socket only).
 See 'A' in the illustration.
 Carefully squeeze together the grips at both ends (1) of the heatsink support bracket (2) and slide it away. - ♦ Some designs of heatsink do not have this bracket fitted. - 5.
 See 'B' in the illustration.
 Press in the clips (1) at both ends of the top of the processor body to depress the retaining pins out of the vertical supports.
 Then lift the processor body (2) out of the socket.